Jemaroo/TTYDAnimationSlotTool/README.md

 # TTYDAnimationSlotTool
 A tool to modify the amount of various slots an animation file has

+UPDATED v1.1 (3/6/24): Fixed a bug where the animation data location wouldn't read correctly.

-NOTICE (11/20/23): An expansion is planned allowing to increase and decrease the amounts of other fields such as textures or groups.
+NOTICE (11/20/23): An expansion is being worked on for the tool, including an interface and editable fields.
+Release TBD.

-UPDATED (10/20/23): Full Release Version
+UPDATED v1.0 (10/20/23): Full Release Version

 Huge thanks to PistonMiner for documentation and tools on TTYD's animation formats https://github.com/PistonMiner/ttyd-tools